 This is also an excellent opportunity to utilize a Lav-Strap because it is totally concealed beneath the talent's clothing and can be anticipated to remain motionless during high-energy times.

-4. Minimize noise with furry or classic windscreens
+4. Minimize noise with windscreens

 When working with wireless microphone that clips on shirt, wind and fabric noise are your adversaries.
 The aforementioned approaches demonstrated how to limit mic movement through isolation and creative attachment.
 And the products listed below provide you more options for resolving these problems.
 And pay attention, Silky clothing are more likely to make noise than cotton textiles.